 Stump Beach Cove

-Salt Point State Park has a small adjacent park called Kruse Rhododendron State Natural Reserve.
+Kruse Rhododendron State Natural Reserve is a small wooded park adjacent to Salt Point State Park.
 It is filled with rhodies that typically bloom in the spring, but are beautiful year-round.
 A dirt road passes through the park for a quick visit.
-Those that want to see more can hike the two-mile loop trail which starts at the parking area.
+Those who want to see more of the reserve can hike the two-mile loop trail which starts at the Kruse Rhododendron parking area.
 The picnic area and beach access at Fisk Mill Cove is across the highway from the reserve.

 Rhodies at Kruse Rhododendron State Reserve

-Salt Point State Park is located along Highway 1 about equidistant (20 miles) from small town of Jenner to the south and Gualala to the north.
+Salt Point State Park is located along Highway 1 about equidistant (20 miles each way) from Jenner and Gualala to the north.
 If you don’t plan to camp, then the closest accommodations are Timber Cove Inn and Fort Ross Lodge.
-The resort community of Sea Ranch is nearby too and they have a lodge and vacation rentals to choose from.
+The resort community of Sea Ranch is nearby too and they have a gorgeous lodge and vacation rentals to choose from.
 Jenner and Gualala also have hotels.

-Fort Ross State Historic Park is just south of Salt Point.
-There you’ll find an historic Russian fort from the early 1800’s, a campground, hiking trails, and several beaches.
+Fort Ross State Historic Park is south of Salt Point.
+There you’ll find an historic Russian fort from the early 1800’s, a campground, hiking trails, and several more beaches.

-Above is a map of the park and below is a list of the beaches in the park from south to north.
+Above there’s a map of the park and below is a list of the beaches in the park from south to north.

 Beaches on this map

-Gerstle Cove Beach is right below the visitor center building in Salt Point State Park.
+Gerstle Cove Beach is directly below the visitor center building in Salt Point State Park.
 The waters in Gerstle Cove are protected by Gerstle Cove State Marine Reserve so fishing […]

-Stump Beach is a stunning spot in a deep cove in Salt Point State Park.
-The sandy beach here is surrounded by a rocky overhanging bluff on all sides except […]
+Stump Beach occupies a gorgeous deep cove in Salt Point State Park.
+The sandy beach here is surrounded by a rocky overhanging bluff on all sides except where Miller Creek […]

 Fisk Mill Cove Beach is a rocky beach in Salt Point State Park in Sonoma County.
 There is a well-signed separate park entrance off Highway 1 for this area.
 Turn […]